top of page

 Did you know it may be cheaper to attend a college out of state?
 Watch the video below to learn more.

 Listen as college admission professionals describe the Western Undergraduate Exchange program at this year's virtual fair.
-(Video is ~45 minutes in length.)
-Click the topics below if you wish to hear more on a specific subject:
+(Video is ~30 minutes in length.)

 bottom of page